Ryan Callahan: Tampa Bay Lightning

 On January 15, 2017, the Lightning announced that Callahan was expected to miss four weeks with a lower body injury.
 Callahan continued to be bothered by his hip, which he had surgically repaired in the off-season.
 After making his initial return in November, Callahan was limited to only 18 games before missing more time.
 On February 22, 2017, Lightning General Manager Steve Yzerman announced that Callahan had a follow-up procedure on his right hip in New York City.
-Yzerman said the doctors figured out what was causing the discomfort in Callahan's hip since having it surgically repaired in June.
+Yzerman said the doctors figured out what was causing the discomfort in Callahan's hip since having it surgically repaired the previous off-season.
 Yzerman said the labrum remains intact, and it is more of a scar tissue issue.
 It is not expected to be a career-threatening issue.
-On October 6, 2017, Callahan returned to the Lightning lineup for the first time since undergoing surgery.

-On December 14, 2017, Callahan suffered an upper-body injury against the Arizona Coyotes.
-The following day, the team announced that Callahan was out indefinitely, and that he would be reevaluated in another three-to-four weeks.; he would return to play for the 2018–19 NHL season.
+On October 6, 2017, in the 2017–18 season opener against the inner-state rival Florida Panthers, Callahan returned to the Lightning lineup for the first time since undergoing surgery.
+On December 14, Callahan suffered an upper-body injury against the Arizona Coyotes.
+The following day, the team announced that Callahan was out indefinitely, and that he would be reevaluated in another three-to-four weeks.; He would eventually end the 2017–18 season playing in 67 games with five goals, 13 assists and 18 points.

+Callahan would play 52 games for the Lightning for the 2018–19 season with seven goals, 10 assists for 17 points.
+After the Lightning won the Presidents' Trophy as the regular season champions, the Lightning unexpectedly got swept in the first round in the 2019 playoffs in four games by the eighth-seeded Columbus Blue Jackets with Callahan being held pointless in two games.

-On June 20, 2019, it was announced that Callahan was diagnosed with degenerative back disease and has been placed on long-term injured reserve, effectively ending his professional career.
+On June 20, 2019, it was announced that Callahan was diagnosed with degenerative disc disease and has been placed on long-term injured reserve, effectively ending his professional career.
 With one season remaining on his initial 6-year deal, Callahan's contract was traded by the Lightning, along with a 2020 fifth-round pick to the Ottawa Senators in exchange for Mike Condon and a 2020 sixth-round pick on July 30, 2019.
 After spending one year on the Senators' long-term injured reserve list, Callahan officially announced his retirement from the NHL on December 30, 2020.